dunskii/bookingx/README.txt

 == Upgrade Notice ==

-= 1.0 =
+= 1.0.2 =
-This is version 1.0, no upgrades yet.
+Latest WP version 5.7 capability update.

 == Updating ==
 Automatic updates should work smoothly, but we still recommend you back up your site.